 Months of entry

-There are no other courses that provide a dedicated, specialist training programme that combines academic excellence through Brunel University London, with extensive up to date industrial experience of TWI’s experts across the many and varied disciplines that are essential to structural integrity as applied in oil and gas, power generation, and transportation sectors (automotive and aerospace).
+There are no other postgraduate opportunities that provide a dedicated, specialist training programme that combines academic excellence through Brunel University London, with extensive up-to-date industrial experience of TWI’s experts across the many and varied disciplines essential to structural integrity, as applied in the oil and gas, power generation and transportation sectors.

-The National Structural Integrity Research Centre (NSIRC), an education and research collaboration with Brunel University, is contributing to the course.
+The National Structural Integrity Research Centre (NSIRC), an education and research collaboration with Brunel University London, is contributing to the course.

 Information for international students

 - IELTS: 6 (min 5.5 in all areas)

 - Pearson: 51 (51 in all subscores)

 - BrunELT: 60% (min 55% in all areas)